As cities get bigger, apartments get smaller.

-Indoor Apartment Garden Care:
+Apartment Garden Care

-Ideally, you’re looking for plants that don’t need full sun (which can be tricky to find indoors in a city), like it a bit drier, don’t require pruning or deadheading (though having a few of these plants here and there isn’t terribly time consuming), and are not particularly susceptible to pests.
+Ideally, you’re looking for plants that don’t need full sun (which can be tricky to find in apartment living), like it a bit drier, don’t require pruning or deadheading (though having a few of these plants here and there isn’t terribly time consuming), and are not particularly susceptible to pests.

 If you start with low maintenance plants, just follow these five basic tips to help you grow a successful container garden inside.

 Pro tip: ff the soil is dry at the time of watering, do not just water until it starts to run from the bottom vents.
 Dry soil acts like a sieve, and if you stop here, your plants actually won’t be able to absorb any of the water; it’s all just running straight out.
 Continue to water until the soil is thoroughly wet (just poke your finger in to feel).

-- Be attentive about lighting.
+- Be attentive to lighting.
 We’ve already talked about this, but it’s important to make sure the ones that need sun get it, and vice versa.
 Light levels change with the seasons and you might need to adjust your plants accordingly.
 Watch your leaf color over time.

 - Change the pots and soil every once in a while.
 After a while, your soil will be become devoid of nutrients.
 You can help delay this by adding worm tea and compost to your soil and keeping it nutrient-rich.
 Still, your soil and even the pot itself can grow bacteria over time, and you can change the pot and thoroughly wash it to prevent this.

 - Prevent insects by keeping healthy, fertile soil.
 Sometimes insects happen.
 Indoor plants sometimes fall victim to aphids, spider mites, and other tricky to get rid of (but relatively easy to prevent) buggers.
 You don’t need chemicals to keep them at bay.
 Just keep your plants healthy.

 Overall, get creative!
 There are so many unique DIY planter ideas out there and so many really adorable ones (like these terrarium planters!) available to tune your indoor apartment garden to your taste.

-Outdoor Apartment Garden Care:
+Outdoor Apartment Garden Care

 However, there are a lot more factors to control for: weather, climate, pests, soil type, young troublemakers with a knack for vandalism.
 Still, with proper setup, you can help control for these variables.

-- Build a raised, self-watering “wicking beds”: If you have the space, these are the bigger brother to the self watering planters we mentioned above.
+- Build a raised, self-watering “wicking bed”.
+If you have the space, these are the bigger brother to the self watering planters we mentioned above.
 Same concept, just on a bigger scale!
 These are excellent ways to keep your outdoor garden fed and happy with or without you.

 If you aren’t able to compost, you can still use many food scraps to feed your plants directly.
 Add nitrogen and potassium-rich coffee grounds and banana peels to directly to the soil, which are rich in nitrogen and potassium.

 Instead, keep bugs off by using worm tea and just keeping your plants healthy.
-Keep other pests (like birds and rodents) away using simple, reusable nets (you can use old curtain netting, often available at thrift stores or if you absolutely have to, buy new)
+Keep other pests (like birds and rodents) away using simple, reusable nets (you can use old curtain netting, often available at thrift stores or if you absolutely have to, buy new).

-Regardless of where you live or how much gardening experience you have, apartment gardening is the perfect way to bring some much needed nature into your life.
+Regardless of where you live or how much gardening experience you have (we had pretty much zero before we started ours), greening your apartment is the perfect way to bring some much needed nature into your life.

-Set the trend for greening up urban spaces.
+So, set the trend for greening up urban spaces.
 Green apartments lead to green cities and, hopefully, a greener planet.

 If you have a green thumb or just a passion for plants, we would love to hear your advice and tips!
 We’re still learning ourselves, experimenting with our own apartment garden (indoor and on the balcony) with still so much to learn!
-Leave a comment or send us a note so we can take on and pass on the piece of advice!